JijoBose/TinyRubyPrograms/README.md

 # TinyRubyPrograms

-Just a few tiny programs written in Ruby
+Some Basic programs written in Ruby